devcraft1/fullstack-open/README.md

 Clone the repository
 Use Git to clone fullstackopen-app's source code to your local machine.

-$ heroku git:clone -a fullstackopen-app
+$ heroku git:clone -a fullstackopen-project-app
 $ cd fullstackopen-app
 Deploy your changes
 Make some changes to the code you just cloned and deploy them to Heroku using Git.